 Remember in High School your teachers all had a thicker version of your text book and in the back it had a rubric with all the answers?
 Yeah.
 That’s your average keyword research tool.
 And you could be the most basic “teacher” on the internet and still get paid to blog.

-Waiting a year while your site percolates on Google or Pinterest to find out if you were doing things right all along isn’t a very brilliant use of your time.
+Waiting a year while your site percolates on Google to find out if you were doing things right all along isn’t a very brilliant use of your time.
 It’s leaving money on the table.

 If you want to blog for money, read these articles about keyword research or add this page to Pocket for later:

 3. Aim for a Dollar Per Day with Every Post

 Write every blog post with the intention that it will make you $1 per day.

 Most affiliate links will earn you more than $1 on a conversion, our most popular affiliate programs pay $10 – $50 per conversion.
 But let’s stick with the dollar-a-day logic to keep these figures conservative.

 A 1% conversion rate on an affiliate link isn’t crazy.
 That’s 1 in 100 people clicking through and making a purchase that you get a cut of.
 I can’t recall a time we’ve ever had lower than a 1% conversion rate.

 If you write at least 1 – 3 posts per week for 9 months.
 That’s 36 – 108 posts in 9 months.

 If you effectively apply keywords and follow suggestions in this article, a new blog or blog post can take anywhere from 2 weeks to 12 months to make it to page one on search engines and get reasonable traffic (still being conservative).